dmd2222/otp-receiver/README.md

 # OTP-Receiver
 A lightweight UDP-based tool that receives SMS codes and messages over the local network and displays them clearly.
 Features balloon notifications, pop-ups, and real-time logging.
 Compatible with smartphones using MacroDroid or other similar apps.

+- ⚠️ This project is complete and no longer actively maintained.
+- ⚠️ Dieses Projekt ist abgeschlossen und wird aktuell nicht weiterentwickelt.
 ---

 ## Features